luvemt/ML/proj3/readme.txt

     e.g python classifiers EEG_Eye_State.arff
--To run the digits dataset, type: python classifiers digits -The project3_report.docx is the report for the analysis of the classifiers on the datasets -decisionTreeSrc.txt has the solution for the pre-prune/ post-prune question
+-To run the digits dataset, type: python classifiers digits -The project3_report.docx is the report for the analysis of the classifiers on the datasets -decisionTreeSrc.docx has the solution for the pre-prune/ post-prune question